 Between events, sports massage works on problem areas, reducing and preventing the risks of injury and keeping muscles in peak condition during training.

 Remedial massage is aimed at anybody who has an area of dysfunction in the soft tissues of their body.
 Many of our patients come for maintenance treatments to keep a check on any tight and aching muscles.

 It is an ideal therapy for those requiring a firm but relaxing massage, as treatment is focused on the tight and tender tissues, but incorporated into a whole area massage.

-In addition to sports massage our Sports Therapists, also offer the following as part of their sports therapy sessions:
+In addition to sports massage our Sports Therapist, Claire can also offer the following as part of the sports therapy session:

 - Exercise programmes